 What is the best way to cook pigeons?

-Pigeon doesn’t have much meat, mostly on the breast.
+Pigeons don’t have much meat, mostly on the breast.
 It’s free range, so there’s little fat.
 The best way to cook the whole bird is to roast it quickly, retaining moisture by cooking on the bone and with a bacon blanket for basting.
 Pigeon breasts can be pan-fried and served rare, like in this recipe for pigeon breast with blackberry sauce.

 What is a cooked pigeon called?

 In various restaurants globally, the cooked pigeon is commonly labeled as squab, but in the UK it is simply referred to as pigeon on menus.
 Technically, a squab is a bird that is slaughtered at approximately four weeks old, though I am not knowledgeable about this procedure.
-Pigeon consumed in the UK is of the wild wood pigeon breed, hunted in rural areas, and not the urban-dwelling pigeons.
+Pigeons consumed in the UK are of the wild wood pigeon breed, hunted in rural areas, and not the urban-dwelling pigeons.

 Conclusion: